- 1 Where is the natural habitat of the Peace Lily?

 Unlike other plants, the Peace Lily isn’t too picky when it comes to being cramped.
 Though the roots can be too squished, this takes a while.
 Most Spathiphyllum individuals will show that they need repotting once the roots begin to become tangled.

 Peace Lilies are great houseplants and are easy to take care of.
-Their flowers re beautiful and appreciated all around the world.
-With the right care, these plants can decorate every household or office as well as public
+Their flowers are beautiful and appreciated all around the world.

 Marcel runs the place around here.
 He has a deep passion for houseplants & gardening and is constantly on the lookout for yet another special plant to add to his arsenal of houseplants, succulents & cacti.